testjavascript/nodejs-integration-tests-best-practices/README.md

 :white_check_mark:  **Do:** A common need is happy path + corner cases, not possible technically to change existing path - need to remove.
 Instead of removing, create unique path and unique response.
 This minimizes coupling between tests.

-Remember that after every test everything is cleaned-up, see bullet about clean-up
+Remember that after every test everything is cleaned-up, see bullet about clean-up.

 <br/>